 Other nice features include a 14-foot heavy-duty cord, a locking switch so it won’t accidentally turn off, and a cool-running smart design that doesn’t require a fan or vent.
 It does 3,400 strokes per minute (SPM) at low speed and 4,400 at high speed.
 It is lightweight at 1.10 pounds, and the included size #10 blade is UltraEdge carbon steel, which delivers a smooth finish.

 On the downside, the Andis does not come with attachment combs or a storage case.
-These clippers have a one-year manufacturer warranty.
+These hair clippers have a one-year manufacturer warranty.
 However, we still think that this is one of the best professional dog clippers in 2020.

 2. cyrico Dog Grooming Clippers – Best Value

-The cyrico is the best professional dog clippers for the money because it comes with many accessories and features.
+The cyrico is the best dog clippers for the money because it comes with many accessories and features.
 There are five speeds to choose from, and even at the highest speed, these are quiet.
-This is a rechargeable pair of clippers that will run for four hours on full battery, though they do take three hours to recharge again.
+This is a rechargeable pair of hair clippers that will run for four hours on full battery, though they do take three hours to recharge again.

 A great feature that makes these easy to use is the intelligent LCD reminder.
 When the blades need oiled or if it becomes stuck with hair, the LED screen will provide a notification.
 They will also automatically shut off when the blade is overloaded.